brocaar/chirpstack-network-server/docs/content/install/debian.md

     main:
         parent: install
         weight: 2
-description: Instructions how to install LoRa Server on a Debian or Ubuntu based Linux installation.
+description: Instructions on how to install ChirpStack Network Server on a Debian or Ubuntu based Linux installation.
 ---

 # Debian / Ubuntu installation

 These steps have been tested on:

-* Ubuntu 16.04 (LTS)
 * Ubuntu 18.04 (LTS)
-* Debian 9 (Stretch)
+* Debian 10 (Stretch)

 ## Creating an user and database

-LoRa Server needs its **own** database.
+ChirpStack Network Server needs its **own** database.
 To create a new database, start the PostgreSQL prompt as the `postgres` user:

 {{<highlight bash>}}